vitiral/trfl/README.md

-The filesystem is designed for SD cards, but I believe could have reasonable performance for other media (i.e. floppy, spinning disk, etc) since the write peformance would never require seeking.
+The filesystem is designed for SD cards, but I believe could have reasonable performance for other media (i.e. floppy, spinning disk, etc) since the write performance would never require seeking.
 However, because it's designed for SD cards, it performs wear-leveling, only erasing each byte once before cycling back to the beginning.
 It follows the block erasure principles required by SD Cards, read about them